 Is Onfi addictive?

-When you’re addicted to a drug, you aren’t able to keep from taking the drug on a consistent basis, even though using the drug has negative effects on your life.
+When you’re addicted to a drug, you aren’t able to keep from taking the drug on a consistent basis, even though the drug has negative effects on your life.
 Onfi can be taken for inappropriate uses, like getting high.
-And misusing Onfi can lead to addiction.
+And misusing Onfi (taking it in a way other than how your doctor prescribes it) can lead to addiction.

 Yes.
 Onfi is a controlled substance, which is a medication whose use is specially regulated under federal law.
-The Drug Enforcement Administration (DEA) places medications into “schedules” based on several factors.
+The Drug Enforcement Administration (DEA) places substances into “schedules” based on several factors.
 These factors include the medical uses for the drug, the drug’s known safety risks, and the drug’s potential for misuse.
-The schedules range from Schedule 2 (the most severe) to Schedule 5 (the least severe).
-Drugs that don’t appear to have potential for misuse won’t have a schedule at all.
+The schedules range from Schedule I (the most severe) to Schedule V (the least severe).
+Drugs that don’t appear to have a potential for misuse won’t have a schedule at all.

-Onfi contains the active drug clobazam, which belongs to a class of medications called benzodiazepines.
-(A class of medications is a group of drugs that work in a similar way.)
+Onfi contains the active drug clobazam, which belongs to a group of medications called benzodiazepines.
 These medications have a high risk of misuse and addiction.
-And if you use too much of them, they can also cause dangerous side effects including coma, and in some cases, death.
+And if you take too much of them, they can also cause dangerous side effects, including coma and, in some cases, death.
 The use of benzodiazepines with other drugs, including alcohol, can also cause these dangerous side effects.

 If you have any concerns about using Onfi, talk with your doctor.